Lochs of Scotland Are Gorgeous and Culturally Significant

-Traveling to Scotland and want to be sure to experience the best of the country’s famed lochs?
-With over 31,000 of lochs scattered around Scotland it’s no wonder that they hold such a powerful place in Scottish folklore and history.
-Let BCD take you through the ten best lochs in Scotland.
+The Lochs of Scotland are some of the country’s many legendary attractions.
+With over 31,000 lochs scattered around Scotland, it’s no wonder that they hold such a powerful place in Scottish folklore and history.
+Let us take you through what we consider the ten most intriguing lochs in Scotland.
 We explore some of the most gorgeous and culturally significant of these magnificent bodies of water.

 The long arm of the past is felt along the shores of the lochs of Scotland, where one can sense the presence of Pictish tribes, Celtic monks, clan chiefs, cattle drovers, Romantic era poets and the Allied forces.
 The lochs of Scotland were created in the far distant past, carved by glaciers between 2.5 million and 10,000 years ago.
 While each loch has its own character, the deep waters of these marine basins seem to inspire a universal sense of awe and spark the imagination of generations.

 Loch is a Scottish Gaelic word for a lake or fjord.
 It has been estimated that there are at least 31,460 freshwater lochs in Scotland, and more than 7,500 in the Western Isles alone.
 There are also more than 80 different sea lochs, the long arms of which often stretch far inland.

 I had the pleasure of admiring many of these breathtaking bodies of water with my guide Johanna Campbell and her husband, writer Gilbert Summers.

 “Today we sometimes see these long sea-lochs as barriers to travel,” Gilbert said.
 “Not so in the hey-day of clan society.
 These straights and sheltered kyles were classic ‘sea-roads’ – used by the oared galleys, the ‘birlinns’ of the clans.
 Often their voyages were recorded in poem and song in Gaelic – a closed book to most of us.”